cartertinney/iot-operations-sdks/doc/reference/rpc-protocol.md

 # RPC Protocol

-This document contains details for implementing RPC as described here [Command API](command-api.md), when using MQTT protocol/broker as the underlying messaging plane.
+This document contains details for implementing RPC as described in [Commands](commands.md), when using MQTT protocol/broker as the underlying messaging plane.
 It lists the interactions of the RPC invokers with the RPC Executors in different scenarios.

 > [!NOTE]
 > * The sequence diagrams below omit some details (like parameters such as message expiry, HLCs, etc.) and skip some steps when not relevant, for brevity.